kcuzner/led-watch/bootloader/README.md

 The bootloader provides a mechanism for reprogramming the system without using SWD beyond the first initial flashing of this image.

+## Build instructions

+Prerequisites:

+ - arm-none-eabi-gcc
+ - arm-none-eabi-binutils
+ - python3
+ - A watch programmed with the bootloader

+To build:

+ 1. Run `make` in this directory.

+To flash the device:

+ 1. Connect the STLink to the device.
+Ensure your user has permissions to access it.
+ 2. Run `make install` in this directory.

+To debug the device:

+ 1. Connect the STLink to the device.
+Ensure your user has permissions to access it.
+ 2. Run `make gdb` in this directory.

+To gracefully halt the openocd process started during install or debug:

+ 1. Run `make stop` in this directory.

 ## Program Format

 This bootloader lives in the first 8KB of program flash and reserves the first